EliasC/EliasC.github.io/README.md

 proud recipient of the Union of Engineering and Science Student's Teaching Award!

+Since 2023 I also teach a 5 ECTS credit course on Programming Language Semantics.

 Previous courses taught include:

 * Computer Hardware Engineering (7.5 ECTS, KTH), 2019